phetsims/calculus-grapher/doc/implementation-notes.md

 Query parameters are used to enable sim-specific features.
 Sim-specific query parameters are documented in [CalculusGrapherQueryParameters.ts](https://github.com/phetsims/calculus-grapher/blob/master/js/common/CalculusGrapherQueryParameters.ts).
 Running with `?log` will print the complete set of query parameters (common-code, PhET-iO, and sim-specific) to the browser console.

+**Memory Management**

+* **Dynamic allocation**: Most objects in this sim are allocated at startup, and exist for the lifetime of the simulation.
+The exceptions to that are:
+  * Vector2 instances created by bamboo when rendering data sets (see calls to `setDataSet`)
+  * UI subcomponents of the "Simulation" tab in the Preferences dialog.
+These components are found in calculus-grapher/common/view/preferences/

+* **Listeners**: Unless explicitly noted in the code, all uses of `link`, `addListener`, etc. do _not_ need a corresponding `unlink`, `removeListener`, etc.  Classes remove listeners by implementing or overriding `dispose`.
+Factory functions remove listeners via `disposeEmitter.addListener`.

 ## Common Framework for All Screens

 ### Model Class Hierarchy